uc-cdis/gen3.org/content/_index.md

       target: _self
       link: /resources/developer

-g3User1:
+g3RLG:
-  quote1: “Facilitate and pioneer translational data science to accelerate discovery in biology, medicine, and the environment.”
+  quote: “Facilitate and pioneer translational data science to accelerate discovery in biology, medicine, and the environment.”
-  by1: Robert L. Grossmann, Founder of the Center of Translational Data Science, University of Chicago
+  by: Robert L. Grossmann, Founder of the Center of Translational Data Science, University of Chicago

 g3User:
   quote: “From the perspective of setting up a basic Gen3 ecosystem with all the services running, it was a breeze and the Github docs are pretty awesome.”